 If the VA reduces your rating, don’t give up.
 There are many ways to fight this decision.
 One of them is hiring Berry Law’s team of Veterans’ law attorneys.

 With many Veterans counted among our attorneys and staff, we know firsthand the struggles service members face when they return home with injuries and disabilities.
 In fact, many of the Veterans on our team have current disability ratings.
 Our firm has worked closely with Veterans for over fifty years and we have recovered millions of dollars in back pay awards on their behalf.

-If the VA has reduced your disability rating, contact Berry Law Firm today.
+If the VA has reduced your disability rating, contact Berry Law today.
 Your consultation is free.
 Don’t go to battle alone.
 Let Berry Law help you fight the VA for the disability compensation you earned.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.